sahildahiya1302/midnight/README.md

 - Added wishlist API (`api/wishlist.php`) with theme buttons for users to save favorite products.
 - Implemented persistent sessions for carts and new helpers to track recently viewed products.
 - Added `recently-viewed` section to display the user's browsing history.
-- Introduced product comparison via `api/compare.php` with session-based compare list and a new `compare.php` template.
+- Introduced product comparison via `api/compare.php` with session-based compare list and a new `compare.json` template.
 - Implemented CSRF tokens on authentication forms for increased security.
 - Added dynamic product CSV importer with automatic column mapping and sample feed generator.
 - Created a dedicated admin page for importing products with drag/drop CSV upload and column mapping preview.